 Then you have Greek yoghurt, with brands like Fage and Chobani.
 Stay away from “Greek style” yoghurt.
-Food manufacturers can call ANY yoghurt “Greek style”, the term is meaningless.
-Greek yoghurt is high protein, Greek style is their attempt to piggy back off a health product but if you read the label it’s minimal protein and pumped full of sugar.
+Food manufacturers can call any yoghurt “Greek style”, the term is meaningless.
+True Greek yoghurt is high in protein, Greek style is their attempt to piggy back off a health product.
+If you read the label then a Greek style yoghurt is usually minimal protein and pumped full of sugar.
 Last of the dairy is Cottage Cheese, this is popular before bed as it contains Casein which is a slow release protein to limit muscle catabolism overnight.

 Three sources you’ll find most of the fitness models eating are: Oatmeal, Brown Rice, and Sweet Potatoes.
 You can also get gluten-free oats from health food shops if you need it.
 Beyond those staples are Buckwheat and Quinoa, popular with vegetarians as they have a good amino acid profile.
 Then depending on how strict you are you can include white rice, white potatoes, pasta and bread.
 Some guys stick to Ezekiel bread or flat breads, as the 800 gram loaf in the supermarket is high in salt and shouldn’t be too big a part of your diet.